 Roads’ talent is unquestionable and we would have had great new songs if his life had not been so tragically interrupted.

 Rhoads solo in this song is hair-raising.
 The tune was written by Osbourne, Randy Rhoads and Bob Daisley.
-And the lyrics talk about the subject of the Cold War and the fear of annihilation that existed during this period.
+And the lyrics talk about the subject of the Cold War.
+Also the fear of annihilation that existed during this period.

 Guitarist Greg Leon, that replaced Randy in Quiet Riot after he went to Ozzy’s band claims to have helped the late guitarist write what it would be the legendary “Crazy Train” riff.

 “We were hanging out, and I showed him the riff to Steve Miller’s ‘Swingtown’.
 I said: ‘Look what happens when you speed this riff up’.
 We messed around.
 And the next thing I know he took it to a whole other level and end up writing the ‘Crazy Train’ riff.”